atro-itu/bdsa-project-newgit/docs/doc.md

 ## Week 3
 1. Implement one or more integration tests in your test suite.
-2. Illustrate the architecture of your REST service using a suitable notation.

 # Non Functional Requirements
 ## Week 1
 None
 ## Week 2
-1. Update docs.

 ## Week 3
 1. The REST API shall receive a repository identifier from GitHub.
 The form could be: